Copyright © 2016

 "You're as bad as they are.
 Now get your scrawny Spanish ass over there and find me something to drink.
 If you bring me any of that poison water, I'll tan your hide.'

-The smiling Carmelo took just enough time to poke his tongue at O'Malley before disappearing into Thomas tent.
+The smiling Carmelo took just enough time to poke his tongue at O'Rourke before disappearing into Thomas tent.
 He returned quickly with a new bottle of red wine and a tin cup.

 "Now Corporal, that's how to treat any good honest Irishman.
 See these Spanish heathen can be trained to do even the easiest of task if you've a mind."

 Thomas laughed as Carmelo poked his tongue out again and ran back into the tent only to return with the goblet for Thomas.
-O'Malley looked at the goblet and frowned.
+O'Rourke looked at the goblet and frowned.

 "You watch this rapscallion Corporal.
 He will turn you into a drunk before your time and then rob you blind he will.
 Carmelo!
-Does Mister Sharpe know you stole his goblet?"
+Does Mister Grey know you stole his goblet?"

 "Cow dung.
 Really Corporal, and you think that the Irish talk the blarney.
 You mark my words, this one will get your neck stretched before you're much older."

-"Would you like to stay for dinner Mister O'Malley?"
+"Would you like to stay for dinner Mister O'Rourke?"

 "That's right kindly of you Corporal.
 What has you got in your pot?"